symbol/symbol-docs/source/sdk/architecture.rst

 - **Loose Coupling**: Reducing the degree of component coupling fosters.
 - **Abstraction**: Increasing long-term consistency of interoperability and allowing underlying components to evolve independently.
 - **Reusability**: Enabling high-level interoperability between modules and potential component consumers.
-- **Stateless**: Increasing availability and scalability of components allowing them to interoperate more frequent and reliable.
+- **Stateless**: Increasing availability and scalability of components allowing them to interoperate more frequently and reliably.
 - **Composability**: For components to be effectively composable they must be interoperable.

-A key objective is for interoperability to become a natural design of the NEM2-SDK, ideally to extend that components to work with other products or systems.
+A key objective is for interoperability to become a natural design of the NEM2-SDK, ideally to the extend that components work with other products or systems.

 ********
 Reactive